golain-io/golain-arduino-sdk/README.md

     - If everything is done correctly, you should be able to see your device online on the [Golain Console](https://web.golain.io).
 And if you have included any `data points`, you will be able to see its logs in the definations section on your [Golain Console](https://web.golain.io).

+## Example Project
+you can refer this [shadow example](assets/shadow_example.md) and [data-points example](assets/data-points_example.md) to try on an example on your own

 ## Contributing
-We welcome contributions to enhance the Golain PlatformIO SDK.
+We welcome contributions to enhance the Golain Arduino SDK.
 Please submit pull requests to the GitHub repository.

 ## Support
 For support and troubleshooting, please visit the Golain [support page](https://scheduler-web-development.azo.dev/consumers/event/166/golain-solutions) or contact us via [email](ishan@golain.io).